-Florida International University; Atlantic Council Adrienne Arsht Latin American Center; William J. Perry Center for Hemispheric Defense Studies; Inter-American Dialogue; Arab Gulf States Institute in Washington; C4ADS; Quincy Institute; Park Advisors; PVE Solutions, LLC; International Civil Society Action Network (ICAN); Global Center on Cooperative Security; National League of Cities; VeraWorks; Janet Stotsky; and Helena P. Schrader.
+Harvard Kennedy School, Florida International University; Atlantic Council Adrienne Arsht Latin American Center; Georgetown Undergraduate Research Conference; J. Perry Center for Hemispheric Defense Studies; Inter-American Dialogue; Arab Gulf States Institute in Washington; C4ADS; Quincy Institute; Park Advisors; PVE Solutions, LLC; International Civil Society Action Network (ICAN); Global Center on Cooperative Security; National League of Cities; VeraWorks; Janet Stotsky; and Helena P. Schrader.

 Allies: Twenty-Seven Bold Ideas to Reimagine the US-Colombia Relationship, Jason Marczak, Camila Hernández, and Cynthia J. Arnson, eds.
 (Washington, DC: Atlantic Council Adrienne Arsht Latin American Center, June 2022).